dlp3d-ai/web_backend/README.md

 - **Linting**: Ruff for code style and quality checks
 - **Type Hints**: Full type annotation support
 - **CI/CD**: Automated testing and deployment pipelines

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+The MIT License is a permissive free software license that allows you to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software with minimal restrictions.
+The only requirement is that the original copyright notice and license text must be included in all copies or substantial portions of the software.

 ---